The Best Archery Target: Our Reviews

 One thing to keep in mind—because it's on the smaller side, you may not want to use it for a recurve bow, as those are a little harder to aim and shoot accurately.
 Of course, if you're a pro, don't let that stop you! 🙂

-Before I get done with the bags, there's one other appliance I should mention, that might make your life a little easier:
+Before we get done with the bags, there's one other appliance we should mention, that might make your life a little easier:

 The Pine Ridge Stand

 The Pine Ridge Target Stand can be a great time saver if you need to prop your bag up.
 Just make sure that the stand fits the bag you're interested in—you don't want to get a stand and find out it doesn't fit with your bag—that's a pain.